Veteran And Eligibility Dependent Requirements

-- The Department of Defense through the ‘’Honoring Those Who Have Served’’ program provides military funeral service Honors teams to include the folding and presentation of the United States burial flag and playing of taps, these are generally scheduled for the veteran by the funeral home on behalf of the veterans family.
-Honors are preformed at Virginia three state veterans cemeteries at the committal shelter/chapel, no funeral services are conducted at the assigned grave site.
+- The Department of Defense through the ‘’Honoring Those Who Have Served’’ program provides military funeral service Honors teams to include the folding and presentation of the United States burial flag and playing of taps, these are generally scheduled for the veteran by the funeral home on behalf of the veteran's family.
+Honors are performed at three Virginia state veterans cemeteries at the committal shelter/chapel, no funeral services are conducted at the assigned grave site.

 Casket Outer Burial Containers/Crypts

 - Concrete/steel outer burial containers are required for in-ground casketed burials at the three state veteran cemeteries.
 An outer burial container is an enclosure made of re-enforced concrete with a domed lid